 In announcing the settlement with Ranbaxy, Stuart F. Delery, Acting Assistant Attorney General for DOJ’s Civil Division, stated, “When companies sell adulterated drugs, they undermine the integrity of the FDA’s approval process and may cause patients to take drugs that are substandard, ineffective, or unsafe.
 We will continue to work with our law enforcement partners to ensure that all manufacturers of drugs approved by the FDA for sale in the United States, both domestic and foreign, follow the FDA guidelines that protect all of us.”
 As the Ranbaxy case and other recent settlements show, the FCA provides DOJ a powerful tool in this effort, and DOJ is certain to aim the law more frequently at generic drug manufacturers.

-Wiley Rein’s Food & Drug Practice is also deeply involved in assisting the pharmaceutical industry in connection with recent developments under the FCA.
+Wiley Rein’s Food, Drug, and Medical Device Law Practice is also deeply involved in assisting the pharmaceutical industry in connection with recent developments under the FCA.
 The Practice includes seasoned attorneys with FDA experience in counseling clients on complex regulatory strategies and compliance matters and representing clients in administrative and judicial enforcement actions and other proceedings involving the FDA and other federal and state agencies.